-During Year 1, a total of 14.89 ha was cleared.
-The majority of the total clearing has now been completed and has not exceeded the approved limit of 24.89 ha, calculated at 22.81ha.
-The variation in this number relates to edge refinements not yet completed at the development progresses.
-Importantly no clearing has occurred external to the approved development zone.
-Refer Figure 2 for most recent aerial of the action area and the current clearing extents in alignment with the approval plan.
-Following the completion of clearing and prior to the commencement of construction, a temporary koala exclusion fence was erected around the construction works area (refer to Photo 1 & Appendix C for additional images of the Temporary Exclusion Fence).
-This exclusion fencing remains in place between the retained area and the completed clearing works.
+During Year 1, a total of 14.89 ha of critical habitat for the koala and grey-headed flying-fox was cleared.
+Bulk clearing has now been completed and has not exceeded the approved limit of 24.89 ha of critical habitat.
+Detailed GIS analysis has been undertaken in Year 3 indicating a total of 23.42 ha of critical habitat has been cleared and 1.04 hectares functionally lost.
+A total of 2.46 ha has been retained within the Goodna Creek corridor.
+The impact area is unchanged from the aerial included in ACR 2 with the increase attributed to detailed GIS analysis.
+Importantly, no clearing has occurred external to the approval area.
+Refer Plan 1 for most recent aerial of the action area and the current clearing extents in alignment with the approval plan.

+Following the completion of clearing and prior to the commencement of construction, a temporary koala exclusion fence was erected around the construction works area (refer to Photos 1-2 & Appendix B for additional images of the Temporary Exclusion Fence).
+This exclusion fencing remains in place between the retained area and the completed clearing works verified during the 2024 inspection.
 Additionally, a daily fauna exclusion fence check is undertaken by the engaged civil contractor to ensure that no fauna are trapped within the construction area.

-Within the approval site, activities which have continued in Year 2 include:
+Within the approval area, activities which have continued in Year 3 include:

-- Road construction
+- Road construction;

-- Landscape works along new roads and entry areas
+- Landscape works along new roads and entry areas;

-- Soil stabilisation and seeding
+- Soil stabilisation and seeding;

-- Erosion and sediment control devices (fencing / basins / drainage swales)
+- Erosion and sediment control devices (fencing / basins / drainage swales);

-- Continued staged civil construction works of roads and local streets
+- Continued staged civil construction works of roads and local streets;

-- Allotment benching and sealing
+- Allotment benching and sealing; and

-- House construction
+- Construction of dwellings.